SAU: 2024 Requirements, Scores & GPAs | CampusReel

 |Acceptance Rate

-Spring Arbor University requires that you either take the SAT or ACT.
-See the table below for how Spring Arbor University’s accepted students have performed on both tests.
+St. Andrews University requires that you either take the SAT or ACT.
+See the table below for how St. Andrews University’s accepted students have performed on both tests.
 You may be wondering how many test scores should you submit.
 Generally, don’t freak out about taking the test too often.
 Industry consensus is that you can submit up to 6 tests as a reasonable limit.

-Spring Arbor University’s average SAT score is 1015 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
+St. Andrews University’s average SAT score is 920 - this is the sum of the math and reading portions of the SAT (the 1600 scale).
 Check out the below table for a deeper look into how students performed - it’s also very interesting to look at the average test score over time.
-The trend over time helps give insight into whether Spring Arbor University is getting more or less competitive.
+The trend over time helps give insight into whether St. Andrews University is getting more or less competitive.

 |25th Percentile